canvasxyz/express-ipld/README.md

 const app = express();

-app.use(ipld());
+app.use(
+	ipld({
+		type: ["application/json", "application/cbor"],
+	}),
+);

 app.post("/", (req, res) => {
 	// if request has content-type application/json or application/cbor,
 	// req.body will be parsed using dag-json / dag-cbor
 	// ...
 });
 ```